 (Source: collected)

-Cholon is one of the oldest market places of the city.
-The area is also know as China Town in Ho Chi Minh City, consist several joining wards from District 5 and District 6.
+Cholon is one of the oldest marketplaces in the city.
+The area also known as China Town in Ho Chi Minh City, consists of several joining wards from District 5, 6 and 11 but the busiest and most famous is district.
 The dishes are inclined towards Chinese dishes, and menus are presented in Chinese and Vietnamese.
 If you love Chinese cuisine, don’t forget to note this food court!

-Not only have an extremely diverse menus that attract the expat Chinese community but also for the locals in Ho Chi Minh City.
-In addition to visit and enjoy the cuisine, you can also witness a very vibrant Chinese life right in this city.
+Not only have extremely diverse menus that attract the expat Chinese community but also the locals in Ho Chi Minh City.
+In addition, to visit and enjoy the cuisine, you can also witness a very vibrant Chinese life right in this city.
+Dishes not to be missed include roast duck, stew with organ meats, curry fish balls, pulled noodles, steamed chicken….

 Turtle Lake – District 3

 Turtle Lake is the name of the fountain located right in the middle of the roundabout, District 3.
-The area is famous with snacks, at affordable prices such as rice paper, spring rolls, sweet cakes, soft drinks.… mainly attracts young locals.
-Most of the vendors sell rice paper mix with all kinds of processing such as mixing, rolling or baking… which is very strange.
+The area is famous for snacks, at affordable prices such as rice paper, spring rolls, sweet cakes, and soft drinks.… mainly attracts young locals.
+Most of the vendors sell rice paper mixed with all kinds of processing such as mixing, rolling or baking… which is very strange.

 Coming to this area, you also have a great chance to see the bustling Saigon streets with shimmering and brilliant street lights at night.

-Location: The intersection of Vo Van Tan, Pham Ngoc Thach, Tran Cao Van streets, Vo Thi Sau ward, District 3, Ho Chi Minh City.
+Location: The intersection of Vo Van Tan, Pham Ngoc Thach, Tran Cao Van streets, Vo Thi Sau ward, District 3.

 Ha Ton Quyen Jiaozi Area